 The beginning of Spring Training doesn't just mark the beginning of the baseball year for Major League Baseball's superstars and stalwarts.
 It's also a glimmer of hope for players who are trying to make comebacks to the game's biggest stage, however unlikely they might seem.

-In honor of these players and the others with the same goal, MLB.com is looking back at some of the most successful, and unsuccessful, Major League comeback attempts.
-These were players like Lincecum or Palmeiro or Gose -- Major Leaguers who spent a full year or more out of baseball before attempting a return to the field.
+In honor of Kazmir and others with the same goal, MLB.com is looking back at some of the most successful, and unsuccessful, Major League comeback attempts.
+These were players like Kazmir -- Major Leaguers who spent a full year or more out of baseball before attempting a return to the field.

 A highly regarded pitching prospect with the Cardinals, Ankiel debuted successfully in 1999 and the next season finished second in the NL Rookie of the Year Award voting after going 11-7 with a 3.50 ERA and 194 strikeouts in 175 innings.
 But the left-hander encountered an infamous bout of severe control problems that postseason and never recovered, pitching in just 11 more big league games.